Analysis: Nightclub fire exposes faults in Brazil's big ambitions

 "There is an overall culture of impunity," says Julio Jacobo Waiselfiz, a sociologist who keeps the "Map of Violence," an annual tally of crime statistics in Brazil.
 "That means murderers get away, that roads don't get fixed, and that rules and enforcement still don't keep up with the promise of economic growth."

-On Monday, the debate took center stage as Brazilian media, local governments, and even foreign officials weighed in.
+On Monday, the debate took centre stage as Brazilian media, local governments, and even foreign officials weighed in.

 "In Sao Paulo, city hall lacks the resources to inspect major events," read a headline in the Folha de S.Paulo newspaper, citing a study by the state legislature.
 The state government issued a press release touting ongoing training by local security forces for search and rescue operations.